The Types of assets-part-2.

 What are the accounts receivable AR?

-This is the first type of assets-part-2- which is Accounts Receivable and Accounts Payable, which are business terms that are primarily used in accounting. the link is from Investopedia.
+What are Accounts Receivable and Accounts Payable? these are business terms that are primarily used in accounting. the link is from Investopedia.

 The real difference between Accounts Receivable vs Accounts Payable is clear from the names themselves.
 When as a business you buy any product and don’t pay for it upfront, then the amount that you owe is accounts payable.

-On the other hand, if as a business a customer buys from you, but did not pay immediately, then that amount is accounts receivable for you.
+On the other hand, if as a business a customer buys from you, but does not pay immediately, then that amount is accounts receivable for you.

 What are the notes receivable?